A23 Handcross to Warninglid

 What is happening?

-• Approximately 2.4 miles (3.8 km) of dual three-lane carriageway to replace the existing dual two-lane carriageway between Handcross and Warninglid junctions, located generally within the existing highway boundary.
-There will be no main carriageway lighting or lay-bys.
+Approximately 2.4 miles (3.8 km) of dual three-lane carriageway to replace the existing dual two-lane carriageway between Handcross and Warninglid junctions, located generally within the existing highway boundary.
+There is no main carriageway lighting or lay-bys.

-• Revised junctions at Handcross and Warninglid including rebuilding the VOSA weighbridge site at Handcross.
+- Revised junctions at Handcross and Warninglid including rebuilding the DVSA weighbridge site at Handcross.

 When and where is this happening?

-This scheme is located on the A23 trunk road from the B2110 junction at Handcross to the B2115 junction at Warninglid, south of Crawley, in West Sussex.
-Work started in October 2011 and we plan on opening the scheme to traffic in Autumn 2014.
-The improvements are broadly along the line of the existing A23 and in accordance with modified Orders and an Environmental Statement, approved in March 2010.
+This widening is located on the A23 trunk road from the B2110 junction at Handcross to the B2115 junction at Warninglid, south of Crawley, in West Sussex.
+Work started in October 2011 and the widening of the A23 was completed on 6 October.
+The improvements are broadly along the line of the existing A23 and have been provided in accordance with modified Orders and an Environmental Statement, approved in March 2010.

 Why is this happening and what will it cost?

-In the period between 2003 and 2007 there were 112 accidents involving personal injuries, three of which were fatal.
-Pedestrian and cyclist facilities in the area are also limited and involve negotiating both carriageways.
+In the period between 2009 and May 2012 there were 42 accidents involving personal injuries, three of which were serious.
+Pedestrian and cyclist facilities in the area were also limited and involved negotiating both carriageways.

 A scheme to widen the route to dual three-lane standard with a fourth crawler lane was considered, but abandoned following a Public Inquiry in the 1990s.
 Further studies to assess the environmental impact were undertaken and a revised on-line widening scheme, which reduced the environmental effects, was developed.
 Revised draft Orders for the amended scheme were published in November 2008 and considered at a Public Inquiry in June 2009.
 The Secretary of State’s decision to proceed with the scheme following the Inquiry and subject to modifications, was published in March 2010.